SethMMorton/fastnumbers/README.rst

 --------

-The below examples showcase the ``fast_float`` function, which is a fast conversion functions with error-handling.
+The below examples showcase the ``fast_float`` function, which is a fast conversion function with error-handling.
 Please see the
 `API Documentation <http://fastnumbers.readthedocs.io/en/stable/api.html>`_
 for other functions that are available from ``fastnumbers``.